 Ethiopia for the price of Brazil?!?
 What gives?
 Settle in and let us explain, since this is a bit of a special coffee for Micah (our buyer and roaster) and it requires a brief explanation of the Ethiopian coffee grading system.

 Ethiopian coffee is graded through a somewhat idiosyncratic system that includes cup score, green coffee colour, green coffee fragrance, and a number of other factors.
 The coffee is graded from 1 to 7, with G1 being the top, and G6 and G7 being for domestic consumption, not export.
 Typically, specialty roasters will only consider G1 coffees, leaving coffees like this G3 to be sold in massive multiple-container lots to Nestle and the like for generic 'Ethiopian coffee'.
 Very little thought is given to the cup score for these coffees as long as it's defect-free.

 While this coffee isn't quite as delicious and nuanced as the single-farmer Ethiopian lots we have for sale, it's amazing value for money, and in our minds it's part of a larger conversation about raising the floor for coffee producers.
 In specialty, we frequently buy the very best 10% of what a farmer produces, and then leave the rest for them to worry about.
 What a farmer actually needs is to sell the 90% at a fair price in order to stay viable.
 Buying coffees like this Acacia and using them in things like our Stable blend is striking a blow for sustainable livelihoods in a difficult landscape.
-We think the coffee rewards you with notes of Red Apple, overripe Blackberry, and Marigold.
+To our minds, this is another hit out for redistributive trade!
+We think the coffee rewards you with notes of Red Apple, and Marigold.